jmoak3/jmoak3.github.io/posts/meta-vs-google.md

-Coming Soon!
+### Coming Soon!
 A discussion around Meta vs Google AI-powered advertising tools.

-Here's a slop version until I get around to it:
+### Here's a slop version based on my writing style until I get around to it:

 Small businesses, listen up!
 Remember those days when you needed a marketing firm or a professional photographer just to get your ads off the ground?
 All that time, all that money... well, those days are quickly becoming a relic of the past.
 Why?
 Because **Meta and Google are throwing AI-powered advertising tools at us like candy at a parade**, and they're specifically designed to help the little guys.